burnlang/burn/README.md

 - Thanks to all contributors who have helped shape the Burn language
 - Inspired by modern programming languages with clean syntax

+## Plans For Burn

+1. Until language is ready for Production only master branch will be used
+2. Post Production Language will be self hosted
+3. Documentaion of the entire language with its own website
+4. After Selfhosting Package Manager will be next and use of other packages will be possible
+5. ...